jdybuncio/usa-mortality-investigation/README.md

 ## Using overall Mortality in the U.S. to better understand the COVID-19 reports
 One thing I have been struck by during the 20202 global pandemic is the daily reporting on both death and sickness.
 Death occurs everyday but receiving a daily number has added a certain magnitude and uncertainty.
-In an attempt to digest the COVID-19 death totals and projections, I looked into some datasets involving overall mortality in the United States.
+In an attempt to digest the COVID-19 death totals and projections, I loaded, cleaned, and merged three datasets in order to investigate mortality in the United States.

 *by Jaime DyBuncio*
 *4/15/2020*